Keeping Hamilton roads safe for cyclists is everyone’s responsibility.

 A standard design for bike lanes approaching intersections is a dashed line for the last 15m of the bike lane.
 Bike lanes are typically on the right-hand side of auto traffic.
 This design detail reduces the risk of collisions between cyclists and right-turning auto traffic because it directs motorists to merge into the bike lane if motorists are making a right turn.
 Motorists are reminded to merge into the bike lane only after ensuring that they are not “cutting off” a cyclist.
 When the auto merges into the bike lane a cyclist, approaching the intersection further back, yields to let the auto merge.
 This prevents collisions between right-turning autos and cyclists continuing straight through the intersection in the bike lane.

-A similar design, but for left-turning motorists, exists on Hunter St. where the westbound bike lane is on the left side of westbound motorists.
-On Hunter St., motorists are reminded when turning left to merge only into the westbound bike lane, and leave the eastbound bike lane clear for opposing bicycle traffic.
+A similar design, but for left-turning motorists, exists on Hunter St., Bay St, and Herkimer St. where the bike lane is on the left side of motorists.
+On Hunter St., Bay St., and Herkimer St. motorists are reminded when turning left, to merge into the adjacent bike lane and leave any opposing bike lane clear for bicycle traffic riding in the opposite direction.

 - A local community organization, New Hope Community Bikes offers introductory cycling education courses for both youth and adults.
 Their instructors are CAN-Bike trained and certified.

 Email: [email protected]